ethereumjs/ethereumjs-monorepo/config/MONOREPO.md

 ### ℹ️ Note for Windows users:

 Windows users might run into the following error when trying to install the repo: `'.' is not recognized as an internal or external command`.
-To remediate for this, you can force Windows to use Git bash to run scripts (you'll need to install [Git for Windows](https://git-scm.com/download/win) for this) with the following command:
+To remediate this, you can force Windows to use Git bash to run scripts (you'll need to install [Git for Windows](https://git-scm.com/download/win) for this) with the following command:

 ```sh
 npm config set script-shell "C:\\Program Files (x86)\\git\\bin\\bash.exe"